Human Nutrition Department

 Nutritional Assessment

 This course addresses the principles and methods in nutritional assessment of individuals and populations with consideration for variations in health status and stages across the life course.
-It provides the theoretical foundation for nutritional assessment in the nutritional care process.
+It provides the theoretical foundation for nutritional assessment in the nutrition care process.
 Methods for dietary, anthropometric, biochemical, ecological and clinical evaluations of individuals and populations are examined, along with the development and appropriate use of the Dietary Reference Intakes.
 Prerequisites: HNU 262; BIOL 252; CHEM 225, 255.
 Three credits and lab.

 Nutrition in Chronic Disease